Deborah M. Hinton, Ph.D.

 The emergence of antibiotic resistant pathogens forces us to consider other ways to combat bacterial infections.
 Our work contributes to the development of anti-microbial strategies using two systems.
 First, we investigate bacteriophages, viruses that infect bacteria and contain multiple mechanisms to disturb, overtake, and kill a bacterial cell.
 Bacteriophage T4 disrupts the ability of E. coli RNA polymerase to interact correctly with DNA.
 Our study of the molecular mechanism of this process yields insight into how small molecules can be generated to thwart bacteria.
 Second, we study Bordetella pertussis, which causes pertussis (whooping cough), a highly contagious upper respiratory infection.
-Although B. pertussis infections are one of the most prevalent preventable diseases, vaccine efficacy wanes after a few years; the recent increase in pertussis disease, including 27,550 cases in the United States in 2012, has been attributed in part to decreased vaccination coverage and suboptimal vaccines.
+Although B. pertussis infections are one of the most prevalent preventable diseases, vaccine efficacy wanes after a few years; the recent increase in pertussis disease, including thousands of cases in the United States each year, has been attributed in part to decreased vaccination coverage and suboptimal vaccines.
 Sadly, this has resulted in regional epidemics of pertussis and infant mortality.
 Understanding how B. pertussis expresses its virulence genes at a molecular level provides a basis for better drug and vaccine design.
 Understanding the expression of genes needed for biofilm formation, using Vibrio as a model system, can lead to the development of small molecules that disrupt formation/maintenance of biofilms, whose presence shields pathogens from typical antibiotics.

 Our work also has broader implications.
 There are multiple human diseases in which normal cell development has gone awry, such as cancer and autoimmune conditions like diabetes, rheumatoid arthritis, and Crohn’s disease.
 Although regulation of gene expression in human cells is certainly more complicated than that in bacteria, it is now clear that the basic steps of transcription initiation and activation are in fact shared among all organisms.
 Consequently, fundamental research into the mechanics of transcription and gene expression in simple bacterial systems provides insights that can be extended throughout biology.